graphical user interface, website

 GSC: Google Search Console (formerly Webmaster Tools)

-Google Search Console (GSC), formerly known as Webmaster Tools, is a free tool provided by Google for webmasters to monitor and optimize their website's presence in Google search results.
+Google Search Console is a free tool that helps monitor and optimize your website's presence in Google search through valuable performance data.

 CPC: Cost-Per-Click